Gaurav-6374/Gaurav-6374/README.md

 ## Hi👋 I'm Gaurav.

-# 💫 About Me:
+# 💫 Glad to see you here !
-Gaurav Kumar, a 21-year-old aspiring Data Analyst from Aligarh, Uttar Pradesh.
+Hi Hello This is Gaurav Kumar, a 21-year-old aspiring Data Analyst from Aligarh, Uttar Pradesh.
 Proficient in Excel, SQL, Power BI, Tableau, Looker Studio, and Python (NumPy, Pandas, Seaborn, Matplotlib).
 Holds a B.Com and is currently pursuing an MBA in Operations Management, fueled by a passion for data analysis.

 ## 🌐 Socials: